Shopify/polaris/polaris.shopify.com/content/components/data-table.md

   - fileName: data-table-with-fixed-first-column-enabled.tsx
     title: Data table with fixed first column enabled
     description: Use to fix the first column when horizontal scrolling becomes necessary.
 Keeps the context of the row as the user scrolls.
 ---

-# Data table

-Data tables are used to organize and display all information from a data set.
-While a data visualization represents part of data set, a data table lets merchants view details from the entire set.
-This helps merchants compare and analyze the data.

----

 ## Best practices